riot-ci/RIOT/tests/pkg_ucglib/README.md

 ## Usage
 This test application will initialize the Ucglib to output on one of the following:

+* output to dummy screen.
 * output to SDL virtual screen.
 * output to SPI graphics screen.

 Note: you may have to run `make clean` between different output modes.

+### Output to dummy
+To output to this virtual screen, supply `TEST_OUTPUT=1` to the `make` command.

+It logs internal calls to screen and is used for testing the package internals only.

 ### Output to SDL
 To output to this virtual screen, supply `TEST_OUTPUT=2` to the `make` command.